Venezuela Fast Facts

 September 30, 2013 - Maduro announces on state-run TV that he is expelling three US diplomats.
 He claims they were involved in acts to destabilize the country.

 February 2014 - Protests are held in response to economic problems and a spike in crime.
-Some demonstrations turn violent, with at least three protestors dying amid the unrest and police firing tear gas at the crowd.
+Some demonstrations turn violent, with at least three protestors dying amid the unrest.

-February 18, 2014 - Opposition leader Leopoldo Lopez is arrested on charges including conspiracy and murder in connection with the demonstrations.
-He is later convicted and sentenced to 14 years in prison.
+February 18, 2014 - Opposition leader Leopoldo López is arrested.
+He is charged with conspiracy and murder in connection with the demonstrations.
+He is later convicted and sentenced to more than 13 years in prison.

 December 18, 2014 - The US Congress passes the Venezuela Defense of Human Rights and Civil Society Act, a measure that directs the United States to impose sanctions against Venezuelan officials who engage in human rights abuses.